7 April 2021 — Announcement

 The Scotland + Venice exhibition venue is the Arsenale Docks Cantieri Cucchini, S. Pietro di Castello, 40, 30122 situated between the Giardini and Arsenale, the two main sites of the Biennale.
 The venue was first used by the Scotland + Venice partnership for the 2019 presentation by Charlotte Prodger, SaF05.

-The selection of the artist and curatorial team was made following an open, competitive process.
+The selection of the artist was made following an open, competitive process.
+The project was initiated by Glasgow International.
 Members of the selection panel were: Amanda Catto, Head of Visual Arts at Creative Scotland and Chair of the Scotland + Venice partnership, Simon Groom, (Scottish National Gallery of Modern Art), Norah Campbell (British Council), Fatos Üstek (in her capacity as Director of Liverpool Biennial), Zoé Whitley (Chisenhale Gallery).

 Previous Scotland + Venice presentations: Charlotte Prodger (curated by Linsey Young with Cove Park in 2019), Rachel Maclean (curated by Alchemy Film and Arts in 2017), Graham Fagen (curated by Hospitalfield Arts in 2015), Duncan Campbell, Hayley Tompkins and Corin Sworn (curated by The Common Guild in 2013), Karla Black (curated by the Fruitmarket Gallery in 2011), Martin Boyce (curated by Dundee Contemporary Arts in 2009), Charles Avery, Henry Coombes, Louise Hopkins, Rosalind Nashashibi, Lucy Skaer and Tony Swain (curated by the National Galleries of Scotland in 2007), Alex Frost, Joanne and Tatham O’Neill, Cathy Wilkes (curated by Jason E Bowman and Rachel Bradley in 2005), and Zenomap (curated by Kay Pallister and Francis McKee in 2003).